 The first principle of transformative coaching is related to the fact that there is a higher intelligence - a Universal Life Force - that animates us.

 This is the mysterious intelligence that gives life and keeps us alive.

 You've probably experienced being around someone who's alive, but not really there in their consciousness.

 There is an intuitive sense that the real person - the one who has hopes and dreams, the one who wants to experience life to the fullest - is no longer around.

 What we perceive then is the form or physical body, but not the animating force that makes someone come alive.

 You can often observe this in people who are unconscious and near the end of their life or people who are going through extremely deep grief or depression.

-Intellect can grow and change and evolve depending on an individual's life experience, education, genetics and so on.
+Intellect can grow, change, and evolve depending on an individual's life experience, education, genetics, and so on.